Centre for the Study of Knowledge, Expertise and Science

-KES is a university-wide, internationally known, research centre specialising in the nature of expertise in science and society.
+KES is an internationally known, university-wide, research centre specialising in the nature of expertise in science and society.

 - sociology of scientific and medical knowledge

-- philosophy of science and journalism
+- history and philosophy of science

-- media and cultural studies.
+- journalism, media, and cultural studies

 The main focus of the Centre's work is developing Studies in Expertise and Experience (SEE) through case studies of pure and applied sciences as well as projects investigating public understanding of, and participation in, science.

 Members of KES are engaged in a wide variety of activities.
-The research activities of the individual members are linked by their common focus on the sociological nature of knowledge and contexts in which it is used, developed, and contested.
+The research activities of the individual members are linked by their common focus on the sociological nature of knowledge and the contexts in which it is used, developed, and contested.

 - Collins, H. and Evans, R. 2006.
 The third wave of science studies: studies of expertise and experience.
 In: Selinger, E. and Crease, R. eds.
 The Philosophy of Expertise.
-New York, NY: Columbia University Press, pp.39-110.
+New York, NY: Columbia University Press. , pp.39-110.

 - experimental and theoretical physics